davidrsch/gh_projects/README.md

 - Build once: npm run compile
 - Watch mode: npm run watch
 - Lint: npm run lint (if configured)

+## Configuration

+- `ghProjects.preferHttp` (boolean, default `false`): Prefer HTTP GraphQL using the VS Code GitHub authentication session.
+When `true`, the extension will NOT fall back to the `gh` CLI if authentication is missing; sign-in will be required.
+When `false` (default), the extension will attempt HTTP first and fall back to the GitHub CLI when appropriate.

+- If the GitHub CLI (`gh`) is not available and `ghProjects.preferHttp` is `false`, a non-blocking indicator will appear at the top of the Projects tree: "GitHub CLI not found — click to install" with a one-click action to open install docs.

 ## Potential next steps